moj-analytical-services/pq-tool/README.md

 #### What this code does

-- When the `fetch_questions()` function is called for the first time, and no archive exists, it will create `archived_pqs.csv` in the Data directory and download all answered PQs, that were posed to the MoJ, from http://lda.data.parliament.uk/answeredquestions.
+- When the `fetch_questions()` function is called for the first time, and no archive exists, it will create `archived_pqs.csv` in the s3 directory and download all answered PQs, that were posed to the MoJ, from http://lda.data.parliament.uk/answeredquestions.
 This takes about 8.5 minutes on a 2016 MacBook Pro.

 - When an archive already exists, the function will update `archived_pqs.csv` by appending newly answered questions (downloaded from the same endpoint).